apexskier/opctl/website/docs/reference/opspec/op.yml/index.md

 title: op.yml
 ---

-The `op.yml` file is a [YAML 1.2](https://yaml.org/spec/1.2/spec.html) file conforming to the `opspec` [JSON schema](https://github.com/opctl/opctl/blob/main/opspec/opfile/jsonschema.json).
+The `op.yml` file is a [YAML 1.2](https://yaml.org/spec/1.2/spec.html) file.
 It defines an operation's metadata, inputs, outputs, and call graph.

+The `op.yml` file must conform to the `opspec` [JSON schema](https://github.com/opctl/opctl/blob/main/opspec/opfile/jsonschema.json).
+Opctl will interpret your `op.yml` dynamically and may produce runtime errors for additional reason such as invalid variables or variable coercion.

 ## Properties